 Two holidays, a long weekend: How Mallorca celebrates on December 6 and 8

-The island breathes a sigh of relief: a quick glance out the window, the lights in the plane trees on Passeig del Born sparkling, and many shops open on Saturday — Palma often uses Constitution Day as an opportunity for shopping.
+The island breathes a sigh of relief: a quick glance out the window, the lights in the plane trees on Passeig del Born sparkling, and many shops open on Saturday — Palma often uses Constitution Day as an opportunity for shopping, as reported in Two holidays in one week: Open today, everything closed on Monday.
 For locals and visitors this means: an extended weekend full of markets, short excursions and time with family.

 What the days are about

-December 6 commemorates the 1978 constitution, with which Spain established a democratic order after the Franco era.
+December 6 commemorates the Spanish Constitution of 1978, with which Spain established a democratic order after the Franco era.
 On Mallorca this is not a day only for political speeches, but also an occasion to stroll through the city, have a coffee and admire the decorated shop windows.
 Two days later, on December 8, the Feast of the Immaculate Conception is observed.
 This is a religious holiday in the Catholic tradition; many people attend Masses, there are small processions, and families use the day for shared activities.

 What’s open — and what’s not

 If you want to go shopping, plan ahead: Palma has many shopping streets open on December 6.
-Grocery chains behave differently — Mercadona closes on Monday, while other supermarkets like Carrefour, Aldi or Lidl are partially open.
-For spontaneous purchases it’s worth checking the opening hours of local branches, because side streets and shopping centers can vary.
+Grocery chains behave differently — Mercadona closes on Monday, while other supermarkets like Carrefour, Aldi or Lidl are partially open, and some outlets remain available as detailed in Immaculate Conception in Mallorca: A Quiet Holiday — and Where You Can Still Shop.
+For spontaneous purchases it’s worth checking the opening hours of local branches, because side streets and shopping centers can vary, as noted in Immaculate Conception: Island breathes easy, shops largely closed.

 Christmas markets and local offerings